-Date last updated: 2 December 2020
+Date last updated: 9 February 2022

 Coronavirus Information for Single Parents

-We know many single parent families are worried about the impact of the coronavirus, also known as COVID-19, on their families.
+We know many single parent families are worried about the impact of the coronavirus, also known as Covid-19, on their families.
 This page collects together information that is especially helpful to single parents.

 You can also read: